ipta/pulsar-clock-corrections/T2runtime/clock/mk2utc.clk.md

 2025-10-06 20:40:08.391 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-10-13 20:39:52.771 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-10-20 20:42:38.257 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
+2025-10-27 20:40:10.855 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/mk2utc.clk.log)